-Circle Stories is a series of portraits of people with careers in the arts, academia and political activism.
-Each has a significant physical disability, and explores body issues in his or her own work.
-This project began in 1997 and was completed in 2004.
+In 1997, I began a series of portraits of Disabled people who had careers in the arts and academia, and who explored body issues in his or her own work.

-The term “Circle Stories” refers to multiple aspects of the project.
-The portraiture method is a circular one, involving extensive interviews with each participant, in which we talk about their lives, work, and understanding of disability.
-Through this collaborative process, we seek imagery that is a truthful representation of their experience.
+The name, “Circle Stories,” refers to multiple aspects of the project.
+The portraiture method is a circular and collaborative process, based on extensive interviews with each participant.
+We talked about their lives, work, and understanding of disability.